-Since 2017, the Conservancy has been working closely with Philadelphia Parks & Recreation and the Belmont Plateau Trails Alliance to develop the Trolley Trail, a 4.5-mile soft surface, multi-purpose loop trail that reimagines the site as a scenic interpretive trail.
-The Trolley Trail is designed as a multi-use trail open to walkers, runners, equestrians and bikes.
+Since 2017, Fairmount Park Conservancy has been working closely with Philadelphia Parks & Recreation and the Belmont Plateau Trails Alliance to develop the Trolley Trail, a 4-mile soft surface, multi-purpose loop trail that reimagines the site as a scenic interpretive trail.
+The Trolley Trail seeks to create linkages to the history of West Fairmount Park, following the pathway of the scenic trolley trail that operated in Fairmount Park in the early 20th century, and is designed as a multi-use trail open to walkers, runners, equestrians and bikes.
+Since the 4-mile loop was completed in 2021, the Conservancy has led additional projects and improvements to enhance the trail experience and create more access points to draw in park users and raise visual awareness of this hidden treasure in West Fairmount Park.

 Background